OrangeKami/T3A2-A/README.md

       <h4><u>ICE score modification</u></h4>
       As Jessie, Design Lead, I want to be able to change ICE scores of employees’ projects, such as editing categories of impact, confidence, and effort, so I can make a decision on which project should go first.
     </td>
-    <td>“As manager, we not only considered ICE scores when we prioritised out projects but also other impacts, such as, senior managers’ strategies, financial budget, and so on.
-Thus, I’d like to put all criteria into my consideration for my decision-making and be able to change ICE scores and update categories of impact, confidence, and effort. ” – Jessie</td>
+    <td>“As managers, we not only considered ICE scores when we prioritised our projects but also other impacts, such as, senior managers’ strategies, financial budget, and so on.
+Thus, I’d like to put all criteria into consideration for my decision-making and be able to change ICE scores and update categories of impact, confidence, and effort. ” – Jessie</td>
   </tr>
   <tr>
     <td> Sign up, sign in, and edit user's account</td>